M. C. Escher in popular culture: Film

+In the 2024 horror film Imaginary, the world of imagination – known as the Never-Ever – where the demon lures the protagonists resembles Relativity.

 Television

 The Captain Future anime series features a variation of Escher's Relativity in its 40th episode "Nightmare World: 4th Dimension" (悪夢の世界・四次元; Akumu no sekai shi-jigen) as the home dimension of alien energy creatures.

 The Comedy Central animated series Drawn Together has a first-season episode, "Clara's Dirty Little Secret", where Clara believes she is pregnant, and Toot suggests that she fall down some stairs.
 Clara thinks of a suitable room and leads them to the "M. C. Escher room", where Toot pushes Clara down (and up, around and back down) a flight of stairs.

 The FOX animated series Family Guy has alluded to Escher on three occasions.
 In "Brian Goes Back to College", Stewie and Brian share a room where Stewie puts up a framed print of Relativity, which he calls "Crazy Stairs".
 He then breaks it while playing Ultimate Frisbee and asks "Oh no, did that hit crazy stairs?"
 A later episode, "No Meals on Wheels", features Peter complaining that the fact that his new restaurant is attracting paraplegics "is weirder than that rap video by M.C.
 Escher".
 Escher is then depicted inside Relativity dressed like MC Hammer in "U Can't Touch This" and rapping, "Going up the stairs and going down the stairs and going up the stairs and going down the stairs and going up the sideways stairs."

-In another episode Stewie tells Brian he makes “less sense than M.C.
-Escher’s floor plan”, and then the episode shows the constructor complaining the architect Escher that he cannot put six stairways “all in one spot” and because of that workers are quitting.
+In another episode Stewie tells Brian he makes "less sense than M.C.
+Escher’s floor plan", and then the episode shows the constructor complaining the architect Escher that he cannot put six stairways "all in one spot" and because of that workers are quitting.

 In the Teen Titans first season episode "Mad Mod", its eponymous villain traps the Titans in an illusionary setting based on Escher's works.

-On the SyFy sci-fi series Warehouse 13, Escher is said by Leena to be one of the architects, along with Thomas Edison and Nikola Tesla, who designed the Warehouse.
+On the Syfy sci-fi series Warehouse 13, Escher is said by Leena to be one of the architects, along with Thomas Edison and Nikola Tesla, who designed the Warehouse.
 The Escher Vault's design resembles the lithograph Relativity.
 Inside this vault, the stairwells and walls are constantly moving.
 Anyone not wearing specially designed glasses run the risk of being lost forever once inside.
-H.G.
-Wells is the only known individual to have successfully navigated the Escher Vault without glasses, instead using her Inperceptor Vest to retrieve personal items stored within.
+H. G. Wells is the only known individual to have successfully navigated the Escher Vault without glasses, instead using her Inperceptor Vest to retrieve personal items stored within.

 In the Star vs. the Forces of Evil episode "Interdimensional Field Trip", Sabrina, the classmate of Star falls in a construction similar to Relativity.

 The Rick and Morty episode "Morty's Mind Blowers" opens with the titular characters fleeing from a humanoid creature set in a place similar to Relativity.